 Supported by Brighton & Hove City Council and Brighton and Hove Clinical commissioning Group, My Life is an online directory listing local Brighton and Hove as well as national organisations and services to support everyday living.

 The directory separates out services into easily navigable categories, helping you find the right organisation for your specific needs.Find out more »

-Run by Allsorts youth project, Sara’s Group is provided as a welcoming space for parents and carers of children or young people that are trans or gender questioning.
+Run by Allsorts youth project, the Parents and Carers Group (formerly known as Sara’s Group) is provided as a welcoming space for parents and carers of children or young people that are trans or gender questioning.

 The group offers the opportunity to meet with other parent/carers with similar experiences.Find out more »